Marzona/rig-remote/README.md

 rig-remote forked version notes
 -------------------------------

-a fork of Simone Marzone's rig-remote, initially to add features oriented toward "police scanner" type operation, and expand scanning operation in general.
+a fork of Simone Marzona's rig-remote, initially to add features oriented toward "police scanner" type operation, and expand scanning operation in general.
 Now working from his "devel" branch.

 Added Features
 --------------

-Threaded scanning of bookmarks, in "police scanner" fashion.
+Threaded scanning of bookmarks or frequency blocks, in "police scanner" fashion.
 Selectable infinite or limited passes.

 To be done:
-Rewrite "frequency scan" code to supoort threading.
 Implement "wait on signal" style pause.
 Implement selectable logging.
 Fix notifications broken by threading.